 The estimated world-wide use of naphthalene sulfonate as a concrete admixture and as a dye dispersant is about 300 000 ton/year, which is equivalent to 2500 blue whales of 120 ton each7 Liquid dyes are aqueous dispersions typically stabilised with naphthalene sulphonates8,9.
 This petroleum or coal-based chemical is a well studied pollutant due to its widespread occurrence in the environment and for its potential hazard to human and wildlife health10,11.

-Borregaard’s lignin bio-based products offer significant benefits for the formulation of textile dyes, providing for sustainable and environmentally friendly use.
+Borregaard’s lignin bio-based dispersants offer significant benefits for the formulation of textile dyes, providing for sustainable and environmentally friendly use.
 Based on results for extensive and substantial testing, Borregaard’s lignin bio-based products are judged to be safe to life.
 They have a Lethal Concentration (LC50) rating for fish of >2.400 mg/l12.
 Sulfonated naphthalene condensate has a rating of LC50 between 100 - 500 mg/l putting it in the risk zone for survival of fish.

-Utilised in the manufacture of disperse, acid, reactive and vat dyes for coloring polyester, cotton, wool and viscose, Borregaard’s line of dyestuff dispersants offer significant environmental benefits given their benign impact on nature and their long-term sustainability profile.
+Utilised in the manufacture of disperse, acid, reactive and vat dyes for colouring polyester, cotton, wool and viscose, Borregaard’s line of dyestuff dispersants offer significant environmental benefits given their benign impact on nature and their long-term sustainability profile.
 Borregaard’s lignin-based formulation aids are exempt from Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) certification as they are bio-based polymers unlike naphtalene13.
 In the environment, they degrade/decompose in the same time frame as the trees from which they originate.
 According to our best knowledge, Borregaard’s bio-based lignin products comply with the limits for restricted substances listed by Bluesign (Version8.0, July 01 2017)* & of Standard 100 by OEKO-TEX® (edition 03.2019).

 Utilising Borregaard’s bio-based products in textile dyes contributes towards making the textile industry a more sustainable and environmentally friendly one.